DamoNeer/OSINT/@quiztime/osintquiz_2019/18 - Aircraft&ADS-B.md

 I googled "helicopter ICAO 4984B0" and I came across this site: https://www.live-military-mode-s.eu/PublicArea/indexmilads5.php

 I selected 4984B0 Enstrom and that gave me the answer.
+Even though the data is only available for 2021, I assumed it's still in the same country.

 Flag: czechrepublic